 Anyone can learn from the stories of these demonstration projects to test out low-cost ways to create safer streets.

 Although we may not be able to travel to every community, we want to ensure that anyone can easily access information to guide them on the path toward Complete Streets.
 The National Complete Streets Coalition now offers online, interactive distance learning modules.
-As part of the Creating Complete Streets Distance Learning Series, we offer two introductory-level modules that take less than one hour to complete and are eligible for AICP credit.
-Modules can be purchased for $69 each or $95 for both.
+As part of the Complete Streets, Complete Communities Distance Learning Series, we offer seven introductory-level modules designed for public health and transportation professionals to learn about how to influence community health outcomes through local and regional transportation policies and practices.

 Complete Streets webinar series (2017-2020)